whl1729/note/computer/os/apue/03_file_io.md

     - `O_TRUNC`: If the file exists and if it is successfully opened for either write-only or read–write, truncate its length to 0.
     - `O_EXCL` Generate an error if `O_CREAT` is also specified and the file already exists.
 This test for whether the file already exists and the creation of the file if it doesn’t exist is an atomic operation. **This is guaranteed to never clobber an existing file.** （伍注：`O_EXCL`要与`O_CREAT`一起使用。如果只设置了`O_EXCL`，而文件不存在，则行为是undefined的。在我的系统上会返回错误码-1）

-3. The file descriptor returned by open and openat is guaranteed to be the lowest-numbered unused descriptor.
+3. The file descriptor returned by open and openat is guaranteed to be the **lowest-numbered unused descriptor**.
 This fact is used by some applications to open a new file on standard input, standard output, or standard error.

 4. The openat function is one of a class of functions added to the latest version of POSIX.1 to address two problems.
-    - First, it gives threads a way to use relative pathnames to open files in directories other than the current working directory.
+    - First, it gives threads a way to use **relative pathnames** to open files in directories other than the current working directory.
 As we’ll see in Chapter 11, all threads in the same process share the same current working directory, so this makes it difficult for multiple threads in the same process to work in different directories at the same time.
     - Second, it provides a way to avoid **time-of-checkto-time-of-use (TOCTTOU)** errors.

 5. The basic idea behind TOCTTOU errors is that a program is vulnerable if it makes two file-based function calls where the second call depends on the results of the first call.
 Because the two calls are not atomic, the file can change between the two calls, thereby invalidating the results of the first call, leading to a program error.